Paying your tuition fees

 Please also ensure that you apply for the correct loan amount, as any difference between the amount applied for and the final tuition fee amount due will be invoiced to you directly.

-What's the payment process if a sponsor is paying my tuition fees?
+What if a sponsor is paying my tuition fees?

 For more information about payment of fees by a sponsor, including how to provide evidence of a sponsorship agreement, please see the 'Sponsored students' section on the Student Finance website.